The 19 Best Cities to Visit in Japan with Stunning Scenery

 If you're a fan of powder skiing, Hokkaido's legendary slopes are a must-visit.
 Sapporo alone receives an average of 191 inches of snow annually, mainly in January and February.

-Winter is also the ideal time to experience events like the Sapporo Yuki Matsuri (Snow Festival) or go birdwatching for rare species like the red-crowned crane.
-When the cold becomes too much, relax and warm up in a traditional Japanese hot spring (onsen).
+Winter is also the ideal time to experience events like the Sapporo Yuki Matsuri (Snow Festival).
+Or you could try spotting rare birds, like the stunning red-crowned crane.
+Whenever the cold starts to bite, you can always relax and warm up in a traditional Japanese hot spring (onsen).

-While Hokkaido's winter beauty is undeniable, summer unveils an even more enchanting side of the island.
-In mid-July, lavender fields burst into bloom in Furano and Biei cities.
-This season is perfect for exploring Hokkaido's pristine natural wonders like the Shiretoko Peninsula, Kushiro Marshlands, and Lake Toya.
+While Hokkaido's winter beauty is undeniable, summer brings an even more enchanting side of the island.
+Around mid-July, you should head to the Furano and Biei areas to witness fields bursting into seas of purple lavender.
+This season is also the perfect time for exploring Hokkaido's pristine natural wonders like the Shiretoko Peninsula, Kushiro Marshlands, and Lake Toya.

 16. Okinawa